GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 might be better to quickly rollback to the stable version of your app that was running before things broke.

-So how do we do that with App Engine ManagedVMs?
+So how do we do that with App Engine flexible environment?
 A naive approach might be to search your source control for the last point in time where your code was stable and re-deploy that code.
 The pressure of downtime turns such a search into a nightmare—you could be losing users and dollars by the second!
 There must be a better way.

-Enter _versions_, a feature of App Engine ManagedVMs.
-Every time you deploy a ManagedVMs app, the deployment is associated with a version.
+Enter _versions_, a feature of App Engine flexible environment.
+Every time you deploy an app, the deployment is associated with a version.
 If you don't specify a version then one will be generated for you.
 Let's try it.

 ## Sample app